 Associate files without relevant metadata

 group/assign sort files using metadata read out of the files themselves (DICOM tags, by default).
 Some data that belongs in a session doesn't work that way — e.g. raw list-mode or count-rate files from a Siemens PET scanner, which have no readable patient/session metadata of their own, or live in a completely separate export location to the DICOMs.
-If those files can still be found some other way (a shared naming convention with the primary DICOMs, in the same folder or elsewhere) and you know which scan/resource they belong to from their path, associate can link them into an already-assigned session.
+If those files can still be found some other way (a shared naming convention with the primary DICOMs, in the same folder or elsewhere) and you know which scan/resource they belong to from their path, associate can link them into a session that's already been through group.

 $ xnat-ingest associate /data/staging/assigned /data/staging/associated \